microsoft/coe-starter-kit/coe-cli/docs/aa4am/maker-setup.md

 # Maker Setup

-Once a user has been setup with a development environment [Read More](./development-environments.md) they wil nee to us eth following sections to provide access to the service principal and create a solution branch.
+Once a user has been setup with a development environment [Read More](./development-environments.md) they will need to use the following sections to provide access to the service principal and create a solution branch.

 ## Setup Service Principal